 To be safe, it is a wise precaution to have alternative contact details in case you need to switch over to a different channel.

-As video interviewing becomes a regular part of the recruitment process, it’s important to know how to perform well.
-With these tips, you’ll be able to appropriately prepare to ensure your next video interview is a success.
+As video interviews become a regular part of the recruitment process, it’s important to know how to perform well.
+With these video interview tips, you’ll be able to appropriately prepare to ensure your next video interview is a success.